Partner Loss Resources

-BOOKS specific to Partner Loss
+Books specific to Partner Loss

-Black Widow: A Sad-Funny Journey Through Grief for People Who Normally Avoid Books with Words Like "Journey" in the Title by Leslie Gray Streeter | An honest account of early widowhood combined with new motherhood, complete with humor in exactly the right places.
+- Black Widow: A Sad-Funny Journey Through Grief for People Who Normally Avoid Books with Words Like "Journey" in the Title by Leslie Gray Streeter | An honest account of early widowhood combined with new motherhood, complete with humor in exactly the right places.

 Modern Loss by Rebecca Soffer and Gabrielle Birkner | Collection of essays on all types of loss, but many focus on the loss of a partner

-The Group: Seven Widowed Fathers Reimagine Life by Donal Rosenstein and Justin Yopp | Partner loss from a father's perspective
+- The Group: Seven Widowed Fathers Reimagine Life by Donal Rosenstein and Justin Yopp | Partner loss from a father's perspective

-The Hot Young Widows Club by Nora McInerny | Guidebook for those living with grief and the grief adjacent.
+- The Hot Young Widows Club by Nora McInerny | Guidebook for those living with grief and the grief adjacent.
 Based on Nora's widely popular Ted Talk, We Don't Move On From Grief, We Move Forward With It.

-The Light of the World by Elizabeth Alexander | A beautifully written and candid look at a woman's love and loss following the sudden death of her husband.
+- The Light of the World by Elizabeth Alexander | A beautifully written and candid look at a woman's love and loss following the sudden death of her husband.

-Wave by Somali Deraniyagala | Somali lost her husband, children and parents in the 2004 Tsunami.
+- Wave by Sonali Deraniyagala | Sonali lost her husband, children and parents in the 2004 Tsunami.
 A tragic and heartbreaking story, but also a story of resilience in the worst nightmare most of us could ever fathom.

-BOOKS that may also help (that are not specific to partner-loss)
+Books that may also help (that are not specific to partner-loss)

-It's OK You're Not OK by Megan Devine | A book that normalizes the grief experience and, most importantly, affirms that whatever you're feeling is completely normal (and there's nothing wrong with you)
+- It's OK You're Not OK by Megan Devine | A book that normalizes the grief experience and, most importantly, affirms that whatever you're feeling is completely normal (and there's nothing wrong with you)